svidgen/open-mint-tcg/packages/conformance-tests/README.md

 ## Game Engine Server

-A stateful server that can be accessed via HTTP(s) to simulate gameplay.
+A stateful HTTP(s) service that can validate cards and simulate gameplay.
 The server will be expected to receive game events (player actions, dice rolls, etc.) and report the correct game state.
-The server should also be capable of validating cards.

-The server may also be required to rule on whether an individual player has the rights to play a card at an event "registered" to the server.
+The server *may* also be required to rule on whether an individual player has the rights to play a card at an event "registered" to the server.
+(TBD)

 ***RFC needed.***